Rasmika23/Web-App/README.md

             cd admin
             npm install

+ 🛠 3.
+Configure Environment Variables

+    Copy the .env.example file and rename it to .env.
+    Open the .env file and plug in your own MongoDB connection string and Stripe API keys.

-⚡ 3.
+⚡ 4.
 Running the Application

 Open three separate terminals to run each service simultaneously. 📟